zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 {% endhighlight %}

 ## Bulk SaveChanges
-The BulkSaveChanges method works like SaveChanges but way faster.
+The BulkSaveChanges works like SaveChanges but way faster.

 Unlike SaveChanges who perform a database round-trip for every entity to save in the Database, BulkSaveChanges use Bulk Operations to save all entities in the Change Tracker efficiently.